 Glenn Youngkin is a Republican candidate for Virginia Governor.
-His name will be on the ballot on May 8 during the Republican Party’s unassembled convention.
+His name will appear on the ballot on Nov.
+2.

 Candidate: Glenn Youngkin

 Biography: Glenn Youngkin is a homegrown Virginian who grew up in Richmond and Virginia Beach.
 As his father changed jobs, Glenn learned that moving around didn’t equal moving up —nothing was handed to him.

 From his first job washing dishes and frying eggs at a diner in Virginia Beach, Glenn embraced hard work and responsibility to help his family when his father lost his job.
 His determination to succeed earned him multiple high school basketball honors in Virginia and an athletic scholarship to college.

 After earning an engineering degree at Rice University and his MBA, Glenn and his wife, Suzanne, moved to northern Virginia.
 Glenn landed a job at the Carlyle Group, where he spent the next 25 years.
 Working his way to the top of the company, Glenn played a key role in building Carlyle into one of the leading investment firms in the world.
 His efforts have helped fund the retirements of teachers, police officers, firefighters and other front line public servants and supported hundreds of thousands of American jobs.